 This is a simple recipe for classic carrot cake with cream cheese frosting.
-The recipe uses tons of carrots and makes a classic version of carrot cake without pineapple, coconut, or raisins.
-The cake can be made a sheet cake or as a round layered cake.
+The recipe uses tons of carrots without pineapple, coconut, or raisins.
+The cake can be made as a sheet cake, layered cake, or cupcakes!

-A lot of carrot cakes call for pineapple, coconut, raisins, and walnuts.
+A lot of carrot cake recipes call for pineapple, coconut, raisins, and walnuts.
 For me, that is a bit of overkill.
-I mean, I’m not going to turn down a piece.
-But I like a simpler, more classic version.
+I like a simpler, more classic version.
 Tons of carrots, some warming spices, and walnuts for texture contrast.

 Whisk together all of your dry ingredients in a mixing bowl.
-The lineup here is all purpose flour, baking soda, salt, cinnamon, ground ginger, and ground nutmeg.
+The lineup here is all purpose flour, baking soda, salt, cinnamon, nutmeg, and ginger.

 Turn the mixer off and add all of the dry ingredients into the mixing bowl.
 On low speed, mix for about 15 seconds.
 Turn the mixer off again and scrape down the sides and the bottom of the bowl.
 Mix again for about 15 more seconds.
 Turn the mixer off.

 As always, with cakes and quick breads and delicate baked goods you want to mix as little as possible.
 Over-mixing creates tough and dry baked goods.

 STEP 5: Add the Mix-Ins

 Add the carrots and walnuts to the mixer and mix for a few seconds.
 Scrape down the bowl and then mix for a few more seconds.

 If you want to add in raisins, coconut, or pineapple- add it in here.

 STEP 6: Bake